monsterlimo/gpconnect/pages/overview/overview_clinical.md

 | [Deploy-only pathway](http://gpconnect-specrestructure.netlify.com/overview_deploy_only_pathway.html)  | You're deploying an app to consume GP data on behalf of a GP federation/hub or similar.  |

 See [Priority capabilities for GP Connect](overview_priority_capabilities.html) for the currently available capabilities.

-## Benefits ##

-- Clinical
-  - real-time access to patients' records to allow clinicians access to the right information, at the right time to help make the right decisions

-- Patient/carer
-  - increase access opportunities (such as ability to access an appointment anywhere within the federation/hub)
-  - improved patient experience and satisfaction

-- Administrative
-  - ability to book or cancel appointments and send tasks or notifications within a local geography across federations/hubs

-- Management
-  - ability to understand appointment capacity across federated practices, providing single points of access for patients to book -  meaning more efficient access to services, better resource planning, and improved reporting data

-- Technical
-  - first nationally defined, standards-based step on the interoperability journey for GP systems

 ## Business drivers ##